Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 Roast 18–20 mins until tender and slightly golden.
 Drizzle with lemon juice before serving.
 Cost per serving: ~$0.60 | Calories: ~80
 ```

+**Why it's better:** The specific prompt yields a targeted recipe that matches the student's budget, time constraints, cuisine preferences, and calorie goals—plus includes cost and calorie information!

+---

 ## Zero-Shot, One-Shot, Few Shot

 ### Zero-Shot

 Zero-shot is a direct question to the llm (like ChatGPT).
 According to the learning prompt article,